The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Introduction

-To further understand how internal bias affects reasoning, we conducted attention analysis along the reasoning process.
-Interestingly, we found that after completing a reasoning step, the model tends to excessively focus (attention) on the question description, which introduces its internal bias into the decision-making process on whether further reflection is needed.
+We further conducted attention analysis along the reasoning process, to further understand how internal bias affects reasoning.
+Interestingly, we found that after completing a reasoning step, the model tends to excessively focus (attention) on the question description, which may introduce its internal bias into the decision-making process on whether further reflection is needed.
 This suggests that models might implicitly compare their reasoning results with its internal bias, leading to extra reasoning in some cases despite having already arrived at the correct answer multiple times.

-As a validation, we designed a MASK method which masks the input question after the model first reaches an answer to the question, forcing it to rely solely on its own reasoning steps to determine whether further reflection is necessary.
-This approach effectively mitigates the influence of internal bias on answer distribution, and reduces the reasoning length by 31\% to 53\%, across synthetic simple dataset and complex logical and mathematical reasoning datasets.
-Notably, on these complex tasks, the approach not only significantly shortens the reasoning process but also leads to modest accuracy gains, with improvements reaching up to 10\% in some cases.
+Finally, we tested several existing methods for mitigating overthinking.
+We found that, despite reducing average reasoning length, these methods fail to eliminate the influence of internal bias, demonstrating its resilience in model reasoning.

-Our contributions are as follows: \begin{enumerate} \item We identify internal bias as one key reason for overthinking in reasoning models, and validate the universality of this phenomenon across various experiment settings. \item We further discover that internal bias influences the reasoning process through the model's excessive attention on the input question. \item We introduce a MASK method for both reverse validation and problem mitigation, achieving reductions in reasoning length by 31\% to 53\% and improvements in accuracy on complex datasets. \end{enumerate}
+Our contributions are as follows: \begin{itemize} \item Identifying internal bias as one important reason for overthinking in reasoning models, and validate the universality of this phenomenon across various experiment settings. \item Demonstrating the causal relationship between internal bias and overthinking with rigorous experimental evidence. \item Discovering that internal bias influences the reasoning process through the model's excessive attention on the input question. \item Testing several methods of mitigating overthinking, and revealing they are ineffective in eliminating the influence of internal bias. \end{itemize}

-\section{Related work}
+\section{Related Work}

-\subsection{Mitigating overthinking in reasoning models}
+\subsection{Mitigating Overthinking in Reasoning Models}

-To address overthinking issue in reasoning models, researchers have proposed various strategies.
-Some approaches attempt to manually terminate reasoning at appropriate stages \citep{zhang2025reasoningmodelsknowtheyre} or even skip the reasoning steps \citep{ma2025reasoningmodelseffectivethinking}, while others rely on training with synthetically shortened reasoning chains \citep{chen2025think23overthinkingo1like,su2025underthinkingoverthinkingempiricalstudy} or reinforcement learning with length-based rewards \citep{team2025kimi,shen2025dastdifficultyadaptiveslowthinkinglarge,arora2025traininglanguagemodelsreason}.
-These methods focus on controlling model behavior without explaining why overthinking occurs in the first place.